robpedersendev/Graphs/projects/social/README.md

 # Social Graph

 You have been assigned the task of building a new friend-based social network.
 In this network, users are able to view their own friends, friends of their friends, friends of their friends' friends, and so on.
-People connected to you through any number of friendship connections are considered a part of your extended social network.
+[Connected Components] People connected to you through any number of friendship connections are considered a part of your extended social network.

 The functionality behind creating users and friendships has been completed already.
-Your job is to implement a function that shows all the friends in a user's extended social network and chain of friendships that link them.
+Your job is to implement a function that shows all the friends in a user's extended social network and chain of friendships [Breadth First Search finds the shortest path] that link them.
 The number of connections between one user and another are called the degrees of separation.

 Your client is also interested in how the performance will scale as more users join so she has asked you to implement a feature that creates large numbers of users to the network and assigns them a random distribution of friends.